NeoClear/neta/doc/DRAFT.md

-improve arithmetic calculation
-finish the update of offset and milestone functions modify the symbol function
+improve arithmetic calculation (OK) finish the update of offset and milestone functions (OK, although it didn't used frequently) modify the symbol function

+add basic compare functions
+add string operation functions